jfnavarro/st_viewer/README.md

 Read DEPENDENCIES file

 ## Manual
-See MANUAL in the document manual_old.pdf for more information on how to use the ST Viewer.
+See the document manual_old.pdf for more information on how to use the ST Viewer.
-Currently the manual is a bit outdated and a new updated manual is being created but many of the main options remain the same.
+Currently the manual is a bit outdated and a new updated manual is being created and will be shared soon.

 ## License
 See LICENSE for the license terms and DEPENDENCIES for the 3rd party